California yacht owner sees his stolen vessel wash ashore on TV

 "He was seeing the news media coverage of a vessel that had run aground," Sausalito police Sergeant Bill Fraass said.
 "The individuals did not want assistance from the Coast Guard but were stuck on a vessel that could go nowhere."

-The boat, which had been stripped of its main sail, is reportedly valued at $4 million, sleeps up to six people in three staterooms and is available for charter at $5,000 a day.
+The boat, which had been stripped of its main sail, is reportedly valued at $4 million (2.6 million pounds), sleeps up to six people in three staterooms and is available for charter at $5,000 a day.

 The San Francisco Chronicle reported that authorities found beer and pizza aboard the boat and that its three occupants had grown queasy as the waves on the beach bounced them around.